 How do I obtain national certification as a diagnostic medical sonographer or echocardiographer?

 The first step in the credentialing process is successful completion of the ARDMS Sonography Principle and Instrumentation (SPI) Exam.
-The SPI Exam can be completed during the program after successful completion of the Physics course (DMSA 415).
-The specialty credentialing exam can be completed 60 days prior to graduation however, credentials are not awarded until all degree requirements are met.
+The SPI Exam can be completed during the program after successful completion of DMSA 415 Physics and Instrumentation.